FiatAccompli/Civ6Mods/SettingsManager/README.md

    ```
    include ("mod_settings")
    ```
-   and contruct the settings you need to control.
+   and construct the settings you need.
 All settings constructed will be automatically registered with the ui and available for users to configure.

    *Note that mod settings can only control behavior of lua code - either UI behavior or custom behavior